Phala-Network/phat-offchain-rollup/README.md

 client.session.put(key, value);
 ```

-Remove an entry in the kv-store.
+Remove an entry in the KV store:

 ```rust
 let key = b"some-key";
 client.session.delete(key);
 ```

-Note that the read operation may fail, since the network may fail when accessing the remote RPC endpoint.
-Writes are temporarily saved to the rollup client in the memory.
-It doesn't apply to the blockchain until you finally commit it.
+Note that read operations may fail due to network issues when accessing the remote RPC endpoint.
+Write operations are temporarily saved to the rollup client in memory and will not be applied to the blockchain until committed.

-Finally, commit the changes and potentially submit the rollup transaction to the target blockchain by a transaction.
+#### 3. Commit changes and submit the rollup transaction:

 ```rust
 let maybe_submittable = client